jundalisay/sp/content/en/superphysics/principles/chapter-02.md

 We put these Layers into a hierarchy

 1. Aether Layer
-2. Air Layer
+2. Air Layer (Space)
-3. Fire Layer
+3. Fire Layer (Color)
-4. Water Layer
+4. Water Layer (Chemical Forces)
-5. Earth Layer
+5. Earth Layer (Contact Forces)

-We then expand these into 15 to account for the Spiritual-Social, Biological, and Material aspects of Nature.
+We then expand these into 15 Layers to account for the Spiritual-Social, Biological, and Material aspects of Nature.

 Rank | Spiritual and Social | Biological | Material | Assigned Number